 UK income tax relief is provided at a rate of 50% of the amount invested (regardless of the rate at which the individual tax-payer is currently paying income tax e.g. a basic rate tax-payer paying tax at 20% still gets the full 50% SEIS income tax benefit).

-All UK tax-payers have a £100,000 annual SEIS investment limit so the maximum potential SEIS income tax saving in a tax year is £50,000 i.e. the full £100,000 invested into SEIS at the 50% income tax saving.
+All UK tax-payers have a £100,000 annual SEIS investment limit under current rules (set to increase to £200,000 from April 2023) so the maximum potential SEIS income tax saving in a tax year is currently £50,000 i.e. the full current limit of £100,000 invested at the 50% SEIS income tax saving rate.

 More typically an investor would calculate their income tax suffered to determine the optimum SEIS investment amount - for example, an individual who has suffered income tax of £20,000 might decide to invest £40,000 into one or more SEIS qualifying investments in the knowledge that they have sufficient income tax liability to recover the £20,000 income tax suffered.

 This added capital gains tax 'sweetener' allows individual investors to reinvest capital gains made elsewhere in a tax year (for example, on the sale of a rental property or second home) into an SEIS investment in order to exempt 50% of that gain.